rapidsai/cudf/cpp/docs/DOCUMENTATION.md

  *
 ```

-Using `@throws` is also acceptable but vs-code and other editors only do syntax highlighting on `@throw`.
+Using `@throws` is also acceptable but vs-code and other tools only do syntax highlighting on `@throw`.

 #### @tparam

 Add a `@tparam` comment line for each template parameter declared by this function.
 The name of the parameter in the comment must match exactly to the template parameter name.

 ```c++
  *